duongletrieu/WinDOS-3-Add-ons/WinDOS 3 Update 2 Boot-Up/README.txt

 Copyright by TartSoft 2021-2021
 Contributed by duongletrieu

-Start WinDOS from other places and you don't need to clicked to WinDOS.bat file to open
+Start WinDOS from other places and you don't need to clicked to WinDOS.bat file to open.
+.